showa-yojyo/notebook/doc/source/inkscape/ch23-web.rst

    While the :guilabel:`Object Properties` dialog is open we can fill the ``title`` and ``desc`` attributes.
-These attributes can be specified for any object in an *SVG* document, including *Groups*.
+These attributes can be specified for any object in an :abbr:`SVG` document, including *Groups*.
 The ``title`` attribute is intended to be used for a tool tip.
-This is only implemented in some *SVG* browsers like Opera.
+This is only implemented in some :abbr:`SVG` browsers like Opera.
 (Firefox 3.5 will put in the window title area the first title found in the document).
 The ``desc`` (:guilabel:`Description`) attribute is used to store a description of the object.
 It is not normally intended for display.

 ID も機械的なものから変えるのが良い：